wiiitek/its/README.md

 ## @DataJpaTest

+First some info about Kotlin with Spring JPA:

+- [Hibernate with Kotlin - powered by Spring Boot at kotlinexpertise.com]

 Similar to @DataJdbcTest.
 In our tests we use [TestEntityManager] because repository methods use [first-level cache].
 `kotlin("plugin.jpa")` provides no-args constructor for our entities (https://stackoverflow.com/a/41365380).